malheiros7j/malheiros7j/README.md

-<h1 align="center">Hi there! 👋</h1>
+<h1 align="center">Hello there! 👋</h1>

-My name is Jordan Malheiros and I am a bachelor in Computer Science and passionate by Data, Machine Learning and AI applications.
+I'm Jordan Malheiros, a Computer Science graduate with a strong passion for Data, Machine Learning, and AI applications.

-- 🔭 I’m currently working on Data Science Projects based on public datasets.
+- 🔭 Currently, I'm engaged in Data Science projects using public datasets and working as a Freelancer on the Upwork Platform.

-- 🌱 I’m currently learning about Machine Learning, Statistics and Business.
+- 🌱 I'm actively learning about Machine Learning, Statistics, and Business strategies.

-- 👯 I’m looking to collaborate on Data Science Projects and developers.
+- 👯 I'm eager to collaborate on Data Science projects and with fellow developers.

-- 👨‍💻 All of my projects are available at [https://malheiros7j.github.io/portfolio_projetos/](https://malheiros7j.github.io/portfolio_projetos/) (To be updated)
+- 👨‍💻 You can explore all my projects on [GitHub](https://github.com/malheiros7j?tab=repositories).

-- 📫 How to reach me: malheiros7j@gmail.com
+- 📫 Feel free to reach out to me at malheiros7j@gmail.com.

-#### 🛠 Languages and Tools:
+### 🛠 Languages and Tools:
-##### Programming Language and Machine Learning
+##### Programming and Machine Learning

 ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)
 ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)